 Welcome to the family at Orthodontic Experts Colorado.
-Patients of all backgrounds and ages are welcome at our practice in Littleton, Colorado Spring, and Woodland Park.
+Patients of all backgrounds and ages are welcome at our practice in Littleton and Colorado Spring.
 We use cutting-edge treatment techniques coupled with state-of-the-art technology to customize individual treatment plans.
 Our orthodontic treatments are efficient and effective which translates directly into savings for you.

 Complimentary Orthodontic Consultation.

 A complimentary orthodontic consultation is your first step towards a beautiful smile.
 Your initial visit will include:

 - Get to know you, and find out more about your orthodontic needs and concerns

 - Perform a thorough orthodontic examination and evaluate facial harmony, position and function of the teeth, jaw relationship and health of the jaw joints and facial muscles

 - Determine the need for necessary diagnostic records: radiographs, photographs, and digital 3D models

 - Discuss different orthodontic treatment alternatives(braces, Invisalign, lingual braces, dentofacial orthopedics, orthognathic surgery, etc.) and help you make a decision as to which orthodontic treatment would be best for you.

 - Discuss treatment timing, fee estimates, insurance options and payment options

 The next step in your orthodontic treatment is to determine your needs.
 If your orthodontist determines that you would benefit from orthodontic treatment, we will take a series of pictures, x-rays, and measurements to produce a set of diagnostic records.
 Orthodontic diagnostic records consist of: